- Rail Trail

 Early morning wildlife encounters (birds, kangaroos, rabbits etc) are not uncommon on this section.

-On Saturday mornings, Barossa Farmers’ Market can be reached from the Light Pass/Diagonal Rd crossing or the Stockwell Rd crossing.
+Iconic Barossa Farmers Market can be accessed from the Light Pass/Diagonal Road crossing or the Stockwell Road crossing.
+Saturday mornings only.

 Angaston Station site has been reinvented as a multi-purpose recreation area known as the Barossa Adventure Station.